usc-bbdl/usc-bbdl.github.io/about.md

 Studying sensorimotor process and neural control of dexterous manipulation in healthy and neuropathological populations, motor learning and control, neuroplasticity, and neurorehabilitation
 nko@usc.edu

-# Emily Lawrence
-BME PhD Candidate using linear and nonlinear analysis techniques to quantify finger and leg dexterity and understand the effects of age, sex, and clinical conditions.
-ellawren@usc.edu

 # Akira Nagamori
 Understanding voluntary feedback control of goal-directed actions through sensorimotor integration using analysis of motor performance, reflex testing and neruomuscluar modeling.
 nagamori@usc.edu